AntoineMeheut/Rokc-Mk3/README.md

 ### Deploying and starting Openshift Origin 3.11 from master node
 #### Preparation on master only
-This declaration of targets for the sharing of the RSA key and the sending of keys which follow simply make it possible not to have to enter the login and password of each node in Ansible executes the installation scripts of Openshift Origin.
+This declaration of targets for the sharing of the RSA key and the sending of keys which follow, simply avoids having to enter the login and password of each node when Ansible executes the installation scripts of Openshift Origin.

 ##### Creating an RSA key
 ```